LiteObject/ai-stock-analyst/docs/ML_MODULE_GUIDE.md

 | **`hyperparameter.py`** | Finds optimal model settings using Optuna | Like a chef experimenting with ingredient amounts to find the perfect recipe |
 | **`threshold.py`** | Decides when to act on predictions | Like deciding "I'll only buy if the model is at least 60% confident" |

+>Hyperparameters are settings like:
+>- Max depth of decision trees
+>- Learning rate
+>- Number of estimators

 ### Hyperparameter Tuning Example

 ```